Health and Safety Campaigns

 Know Your Dose

-Acetaminophen is found in more than 600 different prescription and over-the-counter medicines, including pain relievers, fever reducers and sleep aids as well as well as cough, cold and allergy medicines.
-On prescription labels, acetaminophen is sometimes listed as "APAP," "acetam" or other shortened versions of the word.
-There is a limit to how much you can take in one day.
+Acetaminophen is the most common drug ingredient in America.
+It's found in more than 600 different prescription and over-the-counter medicines, including pain relievers, fever reducers and sleep aids, as well as cough, cold and allergy medicines.
+While it's safe and effective when used as directed, there is a limit to how much you can take in one day.
 Taking more acetaminophen than directed is an overdose and can lead to liver damage.